RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Introduction

 The $U(1)_A$ anomaly is particularly sensitive to lattice artifacts, and its clean study requires fermion discretizations that preserve chiral symmetry.
-Lattice studies with chiral fermions (domain-wall~\cite{Kaplan:1992bt,Kaplan:1992sg} or overlap~\cite{Neuberger:1997fp,Narayanan:1994gw}) have provided crucial insights~\cite{Cossu:2013uua,Buchoff:2013nra,Tomiya:2016jwr,Aoki:2020noz,Chiu:2023hnm,Gavai:2024mcj}.
+Lattice studies with chiral fermions (domain-wall~\cite{Kaplan:1992bt,Kaplan:1992sg} or overlap~\cite{Neuberger:1997fp,Narayanan:1994gw}) have provided crucial insights~\cite{Cossu:2013uua,Buchoff:2013nra,Tomiya:2016jwr,Aoki:2020noz, Chiu:2023hnm,Gavai:2024mcj}.
 Notably, the JLQCD collaboration, using $N_f=2$ M\"obius domain-wall fermions with reweighting for overlap fermions at the lattice spacing 0.07 fm, found clear evidence that for $T > 190$~MeV, the $U(1)_A$ breaking is consistent with zero within statistical errors~\cite{Aoki:2020noz}.
-This is also consistent with studies using $N_f=2+1+1$ optimal domain-wall fermions at the physical point and lattice spacing 0.063 fm, where $U(1)_A$ axial symmetry is restored for $T \gtrsim 190$~MeV~\cite{Chiu:2023hnm}.
+This is also consistent with studies using $N_f=2+1+1$ optimal domain-wall fermions at the physical point and lattice spacing 0.064 fm, where $U(1)_A$ axial symmetry is restored for $T \gtrsim 190$~MeV~\cite{Chiu:2023hnm}.
 However, refs.~\cite{Aoki:2020noz, Chiu:2023hnm} have not determined the $U(1)_A$ symmetry breaking for $T < 190$~MeV.
 On the other hand, in ref.~\cite{Gavai:2024mcj}, using $N_f=2+1$ M\"obius domain-wall fermions at multiple lattice spacings, the authors observed that the $U(1)_A$ axial symmetry is not restored for $T \lesssim 186$~MeV.
 To investigate whether any discrepancies between these different studies would occur for $T < 190$~MeV, a systematic approach to obtain definite continuum-extrapolated results for physical QCD with a chirally symmetric action remains a high-priority goal for the community.
 Addressing this goal requires overcoming two interconnected challenges: first, performing controlled continuum extrapolations across the temperature range of interest; second, developing a robust, quantitative observable to compare symmetry-breaking strength across different channels.

-Traditional probes, such as hadron thermal and screening masses or the behavior of specific correlation functions at a single Euclidean space/time, can be ambiguous or sensitive to analysis choices.
+Traditional probes, such as hadron thermal and screening masses or the behavior of specific correlation functions at a fixed Euclidean distance, can be ambiguous or sensitive to analysis choices.
 What is needed is a \emph{renormalization-group (RG) invariant} measure that integrates spectral information, provides a clear normalization, and allows for a direct comparison between $SU(2)_L \times SU(2)_R$ and $U(1)_A$ breaking.